Party in the Paddock Reveals 2026 Set Times and triple j Unearthed Winner

 The countdown to this year’s edition of Tasmania’s annual Party in the Paddock has gone into overdrive, with organisers revealing artist set times and the winner of the triple j Unearthed Party in the Paddock competition.

-Those keen on checking out the set times can do so via the official Party in the Paddock app, which is available to download for both iPhone and Android users.
+Those keen on checking out the set times can do so via the official Party in the Paddock app, which is available to download for both iPhone and Android users, or check them out below.

 Returning to Quercus Park on the banks of the Tilapangka/Liffey River in Lutruwita/Tasmania from Thursday 5 to Sunday 8 February 2026, the festival is headlined by Aussie psych rockers Ocean Alley, UK singer-songwriter Sophie Ellis-Bextor and superstar pop duo The Veronicas.